 While we never advocate for weight loss for the sake of weight loss, sometimes it can be good to boost your metabolism to achieve your happy weight.
 With that in mind, we reached out to the country's top doctors and R.D.s and asked them for the top foods they actually consume regularly to keep their own metabolisms firing strong.

 Taking a swig of sauerkraut juice.
 This helps keep my gut healthy, which ensures that I'm eliminating everything by body needs to get rid of.
 When your digestive system slows down and gets stagnant, you start to recirculate toxins and, for women, estrogens, which can contribute to weight gain.
 I've also always found that when I'm regular, I'm more likely to make healthy food choices.

-> One of my favorite hacks for boosting metabolism is to up your intake of spicy foods like chili peppers.
-They contain a compound known as capsaicin that has been shown to boost metabolism and actually increase fat-burning.
-They can also reduce appetite and help you feel fuller!
+One of my favorite hacks for boosting metabolism is to up your intake of spicy foods like chili peppers.
+They contain a compound known as capsaicin that has been shown1 to boost metabolism and actually increase fat-burning.
+They can also reduce appetite2 and help you feel fuller!

-> My favorite metabolism-boosting food is a spicy pineapple salsa.
-It has bromelain from the pineapple, which is an enzyme that helps the body digest food more efficiently, and capsaicin from the jalapeño, which is a compound found in chili peppers known for revving up the metabolism.
+My favorite metabolism-boosting food is a spicy pineapple salsa.
+It has bromelain from the pineapple, which is an enzyme that helps the body digest food more efficiently3, and capsaicin from the jalapeño, which is a compound found in chili peppers known for revving up the metabolism4.
 This dish is a one-two punch that will certainly wake up the body!

-> —Allison (Aaron) Gross, M.S., RDN, CDN, founder of The Nutrition Curator
+—Allison (Aaron) Gross, M.S., RDN, CDN, founder of The Nutrition Curator

 While I don't believe any single food is responsible for revving up one's metabolism, I do love a good lentil soup to help speed things up every so often.
 Lentils are PACKED with fiber (and many other vitamins and minerals), but the fiber content specifically can help you stay regular and provide that occasionally needed boost.